marco-jardim/chatgpt-proxy/README.md

   caller as the ChatGPT agent.
 - `X-Bridge-Token`: value must match `BRIDGE_TOKEN` (if set).
 This ensures only your agent can use this endpoint.
+- `Authorization: Bearer <token>`: required only if OAuth is enabled (see below).
+The token will be validated using the configured introspection endpoint.

 The response will contain a JSON object: